-When we set out to create a toolkit that would allow the rapid design, development, and deployment of new instruments for measuring software services behaviors, several essential considerations were placed on the board, which we believe are crucial in understanding and differentiating our vision and interface design approach from other offerings in the community, in particular OpenTelemetery, which we consider a stopgap measure that rubber-stamps past engineering endeavors that never delivered much-touted operational improvements.
+When we set out to create a toolkit that would allow the rapid design, development, and deployment of new instruments for measuring software service behaviors, several essential considerations were placed on the board.

-This two-part series will discuss some of the key factors that weighed heavily in our rethinking of observability and how they manifest in our toolkit under the headings: conceptualization, communication, coordination, collaboration, and cognition.
+This two-part series will discuss critical factors that weighed heavily in our rethinking of Observability and how they manifest in our toolkit under the headings: conceptualization, communication, coordination, collaboration, and cognition.

-Existing open-source observability libraries assume that the measurement data collected via their instrumentation interfaces is immediately pushed outwards, when not dropped because of scaling issues, along some data pipeline towards an endpoint in the cloud.
-The result is the deployment of mindless computing components at the edge, not just those about performing observability data collection and transmission.
+Existing open-source observability libraries assume that the measurement data collected via instrumentation interfaces is immediately pushed outwards along a data pipeline toward an endpoint in the cloud.

 In contrast, the Humainary toolkit is designed to allow data to be consumed and processed within the managed runtime space.
 This choice stems from our research background and ongoing interest in developing self-adaptive software services systems.

-Every instrument library within the Humainary toolkit offers a near-identical event subscription mechanism, allowing consumption of measurement data collected to begin at source and then, when warranted, to proceed outwards to other coarser grain compositions, like clusters and hubs, across spatial and temporal dimensions.
+Every instrument library within the Humainary toolkit offers an identical event subscription mechanism, allowing consumption of measurement data collected to begin at source and then, when warranted, to proceed outwards to other coarser grain compositions, like clusters and hubs, across spatial and temporal dimensions.

-The toolkit makes it relatively simple to chain, compose, and coordinate instruments under different contexts and fuse resulting models locally instead of pushing data collection to the cloud over other pipelines running at various and invariably incompatible time resolutions.
+The toolkit makes it relatively simple to chain, compose, and coordinate instruments under different contexts and fuse resulting models locally instead of pushing data collection to the cloud over other pipelines at incompatible time resolutions.